Marketing to Your Local Communities

 Pro-tip: A local booker does not have to be limited to someone in your immediate city or town.
 Those travelers who can participate in day or weekend trips are an ideal target demographic — they are close enough to drive or take the train in for a visit without having to book accommodation or pay for other common trip-related expenses.
 A real win-win!

 Appealing to local bookers transcends just creating additional marketing touch points to drive bookings.
 It also requires finding ways to stimulate and engage those within your community.
 Staying involved in your community allows you to develop trust and loyalty organically.

 Pro-tip: Think about what you love most about the community you live in and the kinds of things that would motivate you to support another local business.
 Use this as your guiding light when crafting your own local messaging and identifying opportunities.

 Local SEO, Google My Business & Website Optimization

 From a technical standpoint, working on local SEO is the first step to building your local marketing strategy because it increases your online visibility.
 Search engines understand that searchers want results that fit their query as it relates to three main facets: relevance, proximity, and prominence, with proximity driving you to show up in results for searchers near you.
-Get a quick hit of the best ways to leverage local SEO to grow your business in this short 7-minute video.
+Get a quick look at the best ways to leverage local SEO to grow your business in this short 7-minute video.

 - Relevance – Does the business do or sell what the searcher is looking for?
 Google gauges this by looking at your on-site content, GMB info, and more.